 Patio Layout and Planning

-The first step to any patio installation is to call to have buried utilities, such as electrical, gas, and cable, phone, and water lines marked out.
-This is often a free service and usually requires a single call.
+Before you begin the installation, you’ll need to plan thoroughly and lay out the area.
+Before you do any digging, call to have buried utilities, such as electrical, gas, cable, phone, and water lines marked out.
+This essential safety step is often a free service and usually requires a single call.

 Excavate the Patio Area